null-shot/typescript-agent-tookit/examples/browser-mcp/README.md

   }
 }

 // 2.
-Take screenshot to verify it's working (check the current time!)
+Take screenshot to verify it's working (check the time captured on the screenshot!)
 {
   "name": "screenshot",
   "arguments": {